unicode-org/message-format-wg/spec/syntax.md

 VariantKey ::= Literal | Nmtoken | '*'
 ```

-A well-formed message is considered valid if the following requirements are satisfied:
+A _well-formed_ message is considered _valid_ if the following requirements are satisfied:

-- The number of keys on each variant must be equal to the number of selectors.
+- The number of keys on each variant MUST be equal to the number of selectors.
-- At least one variant's keys must all be equal to the catch-all key (`*`).
+- At least one variant's keys MUST all be equal to the catch-all key (`*`).

 ### Patterns

-A pattern is a sequence of translatable elements.
+A ***pattern*** is a sequence of translatable elements.
 Patterns are always delimited with `{` at the start, and `}` at the end.
 This serves 3 purposes:

-- The message should be unambiguously embeddable in various container formats
+- The message can be unambiguously embeddable in various container formats
   regardless of the container's whitespace trimming rules.
   E.g. in Java `.properties` files,
   `hello = {Hello}` will unambiguously define the `Hello` message without the space in front of it.
-- The message should be conveniently embeddable in various programming languages
+- The message can be conveniently embeddable in various programming languages
   without the need to escape characters commonly related to strings, e.g. `"` and `'`.
-  Such need may still occur when a single or double quote is
+  Such need might still occur when a single or double quote is
   used in the translatable content.
-- The syntax should make it as clear as possible which parts of the message body
+- The syntax needs to make it as clear as possible which parts of the message body
   are translatable and which ones are part of the formatting logic definition.

 ```ebnf